Nathan Jones (song): Bananarama version

-"Nathan Jones" was covered by English girl group Bananarama.
+"Nathan Jones" was covered in 1987 by English girl group Bananarama on their album Wow!, and was released in 1988 as the second single from their first compilation The Greatest Hits Collection, on which it appears in a different version from the previous album's one.

+Versions

 There are three distinct versions of Bananarama's rendition of the song.

 The first version was released on their 1987 album Wow!, with their original line-up.
 This version was also featured on the soundtrack to the 1988 film Rain Man.
 Some of the vocals were sampled on their "I Heard a Rumour" B-side song "Clean Cut Boy".

 After Siobhan Fahey was replaced by Jacquie O'Sullivan, Bananarama re-recorded the song (with completely new vocal and instrumental arrangements), dubbed the Psycho Mix.
 This new version was initially included on vinyl and cassette issues of Greatest Hits Collection.
 It was then remixed and released as a single, peaking at number 15 on the UK Singles Chart.
 This version is considered the "official" version of the song, and is the version used for the accompanying music video.

 A third version of the single, the Dave Ford Mix, while similar to the Psycho Mix, opens with a staccato synthesiser instead of the single-note of the Psycho Mix, and includes more prominent synthesiser throughout.
 It uses the vocals from the Psycho Mix, although brought more to the front of the instrumentation.
 This mix appears on the Canadian version of Greatest Hits Collection, and is the version which most closely resembles how it is heard when Bananarama plays live.
 (This mix is alternatively known as the "Analogue" mix, as it was never issued on CD until the "Megarama" compilation in 2015).

 All three versions have 12″ remixes available.

+Critical reception

+Upon the single release Jerry Smith of British magazine Music Week expressed the assurance that Stock Aitken Waterman treatment of one of finest hits of "The Supremes as the most successful all girl group" will continue the success of "Nana girls."

+Retrospectively, in 2021, British magazine Classic Pop ranked the song number 12 in their list of 'Top 40 Stock Aitken Waterman songs'.